 First of all what should be priorities?
 It’s simple – government, infrastructure and garbage.
 These should be the main focuses of our attention.
 Then all of us need to come together with solutions, not just criticisms.

 We need long term solutions.
 We need to realize that what has started cannot be stopped.
-We can decide where we take the Balinese tourism market.
+We can decide where we want take the Balinese tourism market.
 We need to focus on words like ‘eco’, ‘upmarket and integrated tourism’, ‘better zoning’, ‘real planning’ and so on.

 Everyone doing villas, resorts, restaurants, shops, whatever it is; we all gain from it, and it’s our responsibility to drive this in the right direction.